 As Vision Room Curator, I am responsible for the daily content pushed to the Vision Room.
 My key responsibility areas as Curator include:

-- Research, write and direct SUMS Remix, a bi-monthly book summary that uses a quick “summary” of three books in each issue to focus on a problem statement that church leaders face on a regular basis
+- Research, write, and direct SUMS Remix, a bi-monthly book summary that uses a quick “summary” of three books in each issue to focus on a problem statement that church leaders face on a regular basis (currently finishing up Year 5)

 - Manage social media strategy surrounding the Vision Room; integrate Vision Room strategy with Auxano’s overall digital strategy